LanVukusic/recipe-vis/README.md

 The goal of this project is to explore **how well ingredients in a recipe fit together** based on shared flavor compounds, and to make this understandable through interactive visualizations.

-This implementation is **separate from the main branch** and does not overwrite existing work.

 ---